berkdenk/berkdenk/README.md

 ## Hi there 👋

-    ⚙️ Master of Computer Science
-    👨‍💻 IT Support Engineer | Software & Web Developer
-    🐥 C/C++ Developer in 42-Warsaw
+    ⚙️ Graduated with a Master’s in Computer Science 👨‍💻 IT Support Engineer | Software & Web Developer 🐥 C/C++ Developer in 42-Warsaw
     🇹🇷🇺🇸 Contact me with those language